3 key takeaways

 You just jot down your contact info—like your name and professional email address—in the contact information section of your resume and call it a day, right?

 Sure, that’s the gist.
-But while it might sound straightforward, your contact section isn’t a throwaway.
+But while it might sound straightforward, your contact information is an important part of your resume header.
 Much like the rest of your resume, it deserves some attention to confirm you’re sharing these important details in a way that’s accurate, organized, easy for hiring managers, and a positive reflection of you.

-Ready to optimize the contact section of your resume?
+Ready to optimize the contact information on your resume?
 This article covers everything job seekers need to know about adding contact details to your resume.

 Why is contact information important on a resume?